 When Instagram launched the Instagram Stories in 2016, the whole sharing panorama was changed deeply: from the speed to the immediacy and intimacy.
 To me it has been very interesting trying to understand how to use this new tool in my photography, so I learned how to use IG Stories to represent and meditate on everyday life and afterwards as a new element to the stories I wanted to tell.

 The evolution of the medium influences the vision and practice of those who produce images.
 In my case, the thought behind the presence of IG Stories as a fundamental part of my work couldn’t have been possible without a smartphone.

 Personally, the immediacy of a smartphone makes me feel free and lighter, both on a physical and psychological level.

-I think that the choice of the photographic medium to use shall be thought of based on what you want to express with your work.
-Shall be film or digital, it has to have a reason, a purpose, not just a trend.
+I think that the choice of which photographic medium to use shall be thought based on what you want to express with your work.
+Shall it be film or digital, it has to have a reason, a purpose, not just a trend.

 At the end of the story, in your opinion, how shall the perfect photograph be?

 I don’t think there is a precise and final answer to this question.
 To me it’s important that a photograph expresses the right balance between power, delicacy and silence.
 The image has to become the access point of the beginning of a reflection.Follow @positive_mag on twitter for the last updates